zarf-dev/proposals/0051-v1beta1-schema/README.md

 #### Variants in ZarfComponentConfig

 A previous version of this proposal allowed a ZarfComponentConfig to declare either a `.component` field or a `.variants[]` field.
 The `.component` field was a single object representing a component importable by any package.
 The `.variants` field was a list of components where each entry had to specify a `.selector` block (e.g. flavors, or architectures) to differentiate itself from the other entries.
-Zarf would error if two entries under `.variants` shared the same target/selector.
+Zarf would error if two entries under `.variants` shared the same selector.
 The `zarf component publish` command would have grown a `--all-variants` flag to publish every variant in one file at once.

 This was rejected in favor of "exactly one component per file" to keep the mental model simple.
 With variants, a single file could expand into many components depending on flavor/OS/arch, and authors had to reason about which entry applied where.
 Forcing a 1:1 file-to-component mapping makes the import tree easy to follow at the cost of a few extra files for components with multiple targets.